codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 **How to**
 1. In the Codefresh UI, on the toolbar, click the **Settings** icon.
 1. From Runtimes in the sidebar, select [**GitOps Runtimes**](https://g.codefresh.io/2.0/account-settings/runtimes){:target="\_blank"}.
-1. Switch to either the **List View** or to the **Topology View**.
+1. Switch to either the **List View**.
-1. **List view**:
-    * Do one of the following:
+1. Do one of the following:
   * To the right of the row with the Runtime to update, click the context menu and select **Update Git Runtime Credentials**.
   * Click the Runtime name, click the context-menu on the top-right, and then select **Update Git Runtime Credentials**.

   {% include
  image.html
  lightbox="true"
  file="/images/runtime/update-git-runtime-token.png"
  url="/images/runtime/update-git-runtime-token.png"
- alt="Update Git runtime token option" caption="Update Git runtime token option" max-width="40%"
+ alt="Update Git Runtime credentials" caption="Update Git Runtime credentials" max-width="60%"
 %}

-{:start="4"}
+{:start="5"}
 1. Do one of the following:
   * If your admin has set up OAuth access, click **Authorize Access to Git Provider**.
-Go to _step 5_.
+Go to _step 6_.
   * Alternatively, authenticate with an access token from your Git provider.
-Go to _step 6_.
+Go to _step 7_.

-{:start="5"}
+{:start="6"}
 1. For OAuth2 authorization:
+  >NOTE:
-  > If the application is not registered, you get an error.
+  >If the application is not registered, you get an error.
 Contact your admin for help.

       * Enter your credentials, and select **Sign In**.
       * If required, as for example if two-factor authentication is configured, complete the verification.

     {% include
       image.html